How To Clean Bamboo Cutting Board?

 Yes, absolutely.
 It is always better to spend some more and get a cutting board that will last for years, is hygienic, and looks good at the same time.
 Bamboo cutting boards have antiseptic properties, and they do not cause any harm to knives.

 How do I maintain a bamboo cutting board?

 It’s straightforward.
 To sum it up: Season, Deodorize, Disinfect, Store!
 Season well before use- even before the first time, be gentle with it.
 Seasonings should be left overnight for better protection.
 Clean immediately for it to last long.
 Never leave it damp or store it anywhere humid.
 Make sure to keep it away from heat and in dry conditions.
 Deodorize and disinfect once in a while for top-notch maintenance.

 Is the bamboo cutting board dishwasher safe?

-No. Bamboo cutting boards should not be thrown inside the dishwasher.
+No, bamboo cutting boards are not dishwasher safe and should not be put in the dishwasher.
 They require seasonings to resist the absorption of water.
 Otherwise, they will warp.
 The heat inside the dishwasher will cause the board to lose the protective layer.
 Hence, it’s wise to avoid this step altogether.